 As discussed I am unable to accept your offer.

-However I can propose the following:
+However, I can propose the following:

-- An ex-gratia compensation payment of £30,000 as indicated in my email of [19th September 2016];
+- An ex gratia compensation payment of £30,000 as indicated in my email of [Date of letter 2 of 5];

 - Payment of accrued holiday pay (as discussed I will get an accurate figure for this – reflecting a small deduction for holiday days purchased but not, in the event fully paid for by your client)

-- Pay in lieu of 4 weeks notice.
+- Pay in lieu of 4 weeks’ notice.

 - Reference to be agreed between [Manager] and your client (bearing in mind [Manager] policy of providing factual information only in references).